GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 -   Restart snort using the ./start_snort.sh.

--   On the remote ws, test this rule by re-starting Firefox on the remote ws:
+-   On the hank@remote ws container, test this rule by re-starting Firefox on the remote ws:

     `firefox www.example.com`